Loading...

 How to consume homemade - chapathi without glucose spikes

-Include a source of protein with your meal, such as lentils, chickpeas, or grilled chicken.
-Protein can help slow down the absorption of sugar into the bloodstream.
+Include a good source of protein, such as lentils, beans, or grilled chicken, with your chapathi meal.
+Protein can help reduce the rate at which sugar enters your bloodstream.

 Add Healthy Fats